Master of Arts (M.A.) In Art Education

 • To foster active inquiry, collaboration, and supportive interaction among students for developing thesis papers and projects.

-• To deepen a student’s knowledge in a specific area of art education scholarly interest.
+• To deepen students' knowledge in specific areas of individual art education scholarly interest.

-• To provide students with access to the latest research on how children learn and develop and how culture influences human development and creative artistic expression.
+• To provide students with access to the latest research on children's learning and development, and cultural influences on human development and creative artistic expression.

-• To provide students with access to the latest research on how children learn to understand, appreciate, create, and judge works of art.
+• To provide students with access to the latest research for the ways that children learn to understand, appreciate, create, and judge works of art.

 The Master of Arts in art education requires a minimum of 30 credit hours.
 The candidate must have an undergraduate degree with a minimum of 33 credit hours in studio art and nine credit hours in art history.
 The art history hours must include six hours surveying the history of Western art and three hours in upper-level art history.
 The candidate must have an art-teaching license and submit three letters of recommendation, a teaching philosophy, a sample lesson plan, and a personal statement as an indication of preparation for graduate study in a teaching portfolio.
 The GRE is not required in lieu of a passing Praxis II score or evidence of a valid teaching license.